 have created a few new rules to describe some critical scenario but

+generally we have left PMD to do the job.
 On the political side, we - as architects - were a bit outsiders: we have had no rights to push the project deadline

 or block the handover process.
 Even if the project was buggy (in PMD